magesteve/magesteve/README.md

 #### GitHub Repositories

-Explanation of my various public GitHub Repositories can be found at [Repository](https://github.com/magesteve/Repositories)  The following are some of my Open Source Repoistories.
+The following are some of my more current Open Source Repositories.

-**APGIntentKit:** A lightweight Swift package for standardizing UI commands (menu items, toolbar items, buttons) around a simple Intent model.
+- **APGIntentKit:** A lightweight Swift package for standardizing UI commands (menu items, toolbar items, buttons) around a simple Intent model.
 [Repository](https://github.com/magesteve/APGIntentKit)

-**APGWorkKit:** A SwiftUI package for creating professional MacOS applications in the style of AppleWorks.
+- **APGWorkKit:** A SwiftUI package for creating professional MacOS applications in the style of AppleWorks.
 [Repository](https://github.com/magesteve/APGWorkKit)

-**APGCantripKit:** A lightweight Swift library of properties, typealiases, and common functions that are useful across Apple platform development.
+- **APGCantripKit:** A lightweight Swift library of properties, typealiases, and common functions that are useful across Apple platform development.
 [Repository](https://github.com/magesteve/APGCantripKit)

-**APGExample** Source examples for the various APG Kits (ex: APGIntentKit, APGWorkKit).[Repository](https://github.com/magesteve/APGExample)
+- **APGExample** Source examples for the various APG Kits (ex: APGIntentKit, APGWorkKit).[Repository](https://github.com/magesteve/APGExample)

+Explanation of all of my public GitHub Repositories can be found at [Repository](https://github.com/magesteve/Repositories)

 ### Publications